Allerdest, Levocetirizine

 • More suitable daytime functionality

-Benadryl can still be used when someone has a bad allergic reaction and being sleepy isn't a problem, like at night.
+Benadryl can still be used when someone has a bad allergic reaction and being drowsy isn't a problem, like when it's time for bed.

 The best antihistamine for you depends on a few things: how bad your symptoms are, how sensitive you are to drowsiness, what other health issues you have, and how your body reacts to the medicine.

-In the US, some popular second-generation antihistamines that are often prescribed include:
+In the US, some popular second-generation antihistamines that are often used include:

 Second-generation antihistamines collectively represent a substantial advancement in allergy therapeutics.
 They provide effective histamine suppression with considerably fewer sedative effects than earlier antihistaminic agents.